Kraw-Codehorde/mpv-mixer-python/README.md

 **Q:** What is this for?

 **A:** It just makes a playlist in mpv with random sections from different videos.
-I didn't see one like this one on the internet, so i had to make it.
+I didn't see one like this on the internet, so i had to make it.

 **Q:** How do I use it?